asnaqsys/asnaqsys.github.io/concepts/user-interface/intercept-model-program-dataflow.md

 ---
-title: "Intercept Model to Program <=> Data Flow Guide"
+title: "Intercept Model to Program (and back) Data Flow Guide"
 description: "Uncover the dynamics of the intercepting Model and Program Data Flow with this insightful guide."
 ---